-129.Piggy-back trailers or containers and rolling stock
+145. Piggy-back Trailers or Containers and Rolling Stock

 This exemption allows the tax-free sale or lease of piggy-back trailers or containers and rolling stock.
 Per diem or car-hire charges are also exempted.
 Railroad companies and other operators of qualifying equipment are eligible for the exemption.
-Rail-car leases are also covered by an exclusion under R.S.
-47:301(4)(k) (See number 9, Sales Tax Section).
+Railcar leases are also covered by an exclusion under R.S.
+47:301(4)(k) (See number 10, Sales Tax Section).
 The purpose of this exemption is to provide financial assistance to railroads and other rail-car operators and piggy-back trailers.
+A similar exemption for rail rolling stock appears under R.S.
+47:305.50(B).